-Several intentions like the following can be mentioned and explained here:

-Increase in attendance at this devotion.
-For our Bishop, priests, nuns, or civic leaders.

-For individuals in military service.

-For a just and lasting peace.

-For those buried in the local cemetery or from the Parish Church.

-For the sick in local hospitals.
-For all present in serious sin.
-For the most saintly person present.
-For conversions.

-In thanksgiving.
+For Public Devotions, several intentions, like the following, may be mentioned:

+Increase in attendance at this devotion Pravers for our Bishop-priests-nunsor civic leaders For individuals in military service For a just and lasting peace For those buried in the local cemeteryor from the parish church For souls in purgatory For the sick in local hospitals For any present in serious sin For the most saintly person present For one present who is in greatest need In thanksgiving For careless or fallen away members of parish For any existing emergency (name it) For conversion of Russia For vocations to Priesthood-or Religious Life

-For each intention say an "Our Father," or "Hail Mary"; in public devotions those on the Epistle side may say the first part and those on the Gospel side say the second part of each prayer.
+For each intention an "Our Father," or "Hail Mary"; those on the Epistle side may say the first part and those on the Gospel side say the second part of each prayer.

-Some individuals or groups may wish to recite here the "Prayer for the Church and Civil Authorities" on page 61.
+Following above prayers, some may wish to recite the "Prayer for the Church and Civil Authorities" on page 56.